-If you have a Professional or Enterprise subscription, you can combine the standard authentication schemes in any way you like to create a custom scheme consisting of as many factors as you need.
+If you have a Professional or Enterprise subscription, you can combine the above authentication schemes in any way you like to create a custom scheme consisting of as many factors as you need.

 To do this, specify the VNC Server Authentication parameter.
 This parameter is available from VNC Server’s Options > Expert page or, if you have an Enterprise subscription, in bulk or remotely using policy.

 ...mandates that connecting VNC Viewer users:

 - Own a smartcard, and know the PIN.

 - Can respond to prompts from a RADIUS server, for example for a TOTP code, or via an SMS, phone call or push notification.